hassansin/hassansin.github.io/_posts/2017-05-07-implementing-websocket-protocol-in-go.markdown

 * Send data frames to client
 * Closing handshake

-Limitations of the implementations:
+Limitations of this implementation:

 * Doesn't validate UTF-8 encoded fragments
 * Doesn't handle compression

 ## Handshaking

-The first thing is to setup a HTTP server using Go's `net/http` package.
+At first we setup a HTTP server using Go's `net/http` package.
 Then we attach a handler to listen to any incoming http requests.

+{% highlight go %}

+func WsHandle(w http.ResponseWriter, r *http.Request) {

+	ws, err := New(w, r)
+	if err != nil {
+		log.Println(err)
+		return
+	}

+	err = ws.Handshake()
+	if err != nil {
+		log.Println(err)
+		return
+	}

+	defer ws.Close()
+    for {
+        // ...
+    }
+}
+func main() {
+	http.HandleFunc("/", WsHandle)
+	log.Fatal(http.ListenAndServe(":9001", nil))
+}

+{% endhighlight %}

 The initial handshake request has to be started by the client, so we need interpret the client request to make sure if it's a websocket request or a normal http request.
 The handshake from the client looks as follows:

 {% highlight go  %}
 GET /chat HTTP/1.1